markterweele/windows-itpro-docs/windows/privacy/windows-privacy-compliance-guide.md

 ### 3.2 View

 The [Diagnostic Data Viewer (DDV)](diagnostic-data-viewer-overview.md) provides a view into the diagnostic data being collected from a Windows device.
-Administrators can also use the [Get-DiagnosticData](diagnostic-data-viewer-powershell.md) PowerShell cmdlet.
+Administrators can also use the [Get-DiagnosticData](/powershell/module/microsoft.diagnosticdataviewer/get-diagnosticdata) PowerShell cmdlet.

 >[!Note]
 >If the Windows diagnostic data processor configuration is enabled, IT administrators can view the diagnostic data that is associated with a user from the admin portal.

 ### 3.3 Export

 The [Diagnostic Data Viewer (DDV)](diagnostic-data-viewer-overview.md) provides the ability to export the diagnostic data captured while the app is running, by clicking the **Export** data button in the top menu.
-Administrators can also use the [Get-DiagnosticData](diagnostic-data-viewer-powershell.md) PowerShell cmdlet script.
+Administrators can also use the [Get-DiagnosticData](/powershell/module/microsoft.diagnosticdataviewer/get-diagnosticdata) PowerShell cmdlet.

 >[!Note]
 >If the Windows diagnostic data processor configuration is enabled, IT administrators can also export the diagnostic data that is associated with a user from the admin portal.